René Rivera : Executive Director

-Renee joined Bike East Bay (then the East Bay Bicycle Coalition) as our first paid executive director in January 2011.
-Since then Bike East Bay has grown from an all volunteer operation to a fully staffed advocacy organization, completing our first strategic plan, rebranding as Bike East Bay, raising the profile of our work and bringing on many new partners and supporters.
+René joined Bike East Bay as our first paid executive director in January 2011.
+Since then Bike East Bay has grown from an all volunteer operation to a fully staffed advocacy organization, completing our first strategic plan, raising the profile of our work and bringing on many new partners and supporters.

-Renee worked with the San Francisco Bicycle Coalition (SFBC) for fifteen years in a number of roles, as a volunteer, board member and in 2010 as acting executive director.
-Renee has a background in non-profit financial management and administration, and worked for many years at the Exploratorium in San Francisco.
+René worked with the San Francisco Bicycle Coalition (SFBC) for fifteen years in a number of roles, as a volunteer, board member and in 2010 as acting executive director.
+He has a background in non-profit financial management and administration, and worked for many years at the Exploratorium in San Francisco.

-Her position as executive director at the Bike East Bay allows her to bring her management, financial, and administrative experiences to bear on her passion for bicycling and bicycle advocacy.
-Renee holds a BFA from the San Francisco Art Institute.
-Today all her creative energies go into transforming our East Bay cities and streets into lively convivial places where it is a joy to walk and bike.
+René holds a BFA from the San Francisco Art Institute.
+Today all his creative energies go into transforming our East Bay cities and streets into lively convivial places where it is a joy to walk and bike.

 Dave Campbell: Advocacy Director

 Dave Campbell coordinates the advocacy and policy work of Bike East Bay in 33 cities/town/jurisdictions in the East Bay, and at the Contra Costa Transportation Authority, the Alameda County Transportation Authority and other regional transportation agencies.
 Dave started Bike East Bay’s bike education program in 2002 and previously coordinated Bike to Work Day in the East Bay for 7 years.
 From 2000-2009, Dave served as the Chair of the Bike East Bay Board of Directors, and served as Vice-Chair from 1998-2000.